AgentN1c0l3/AgentN1c0l3/README.md

   <h3 style="font-weight: bold; color:#048ba8;">> About Me</h3>

-  Security Researcher with a focus on Web Application Penetration Testing and Cloud Security Assessments.
+  Security Researcher with a focus on Web Application Penetration Testing and identifying security weaknesses across cloud and containerized infrastructures.

   My main areas of interest include: